What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 As we move on to the next section, we’ll be delving into Miami’s famous rooftops, the perfect way to unwind after a long day of exploring or beach chilling.

-Miami is known for its stunning views and glamorous lifestyle, and there’s no better way to experience both than from the city’s famous rooftops.
+Miami is known for its stunning views and glamorous lifestyle, and there’s no better way to experience both than from the city’s famous rooftop bars and restaurants.

-From trendy lounges to chic bars, Miami’s rooftops offer breathtaking panoramic views of the city’s skyline and oceanfront.
+From trendy lounges to chic bars, the city has rooftops that offer breathtaking panoramic views of the city’s skyline and oceanfront.

 One such rooftop worth checking out is the Juvia Miami Beach.
-Perched atop a sleek, modern building, Juvia boasts breathtaking views of South Beach, and the restaurant offers an innovative fusion menu of Japanese, French, and Peruvian cuisine.
+Perched atop a sleek, modern building, Juvia boasts breathtaking views of the heart of South Beach, and the restaurant offers an innovative fusion menu of Japanese, French, and Peruvian cuisine.

 Another must-visit rooftop is Sugar, located in the trendy Brickell neighborhood.
 This rooftop bar features Asian-inspired decor, signature cocktails, and stunning views of the Miami River and skyline.

-After enjoying Miami’s famous rooftops, set aside some time for shopping.
-From luxury boutiques to vintage markets, Miami offers a unique shopping experience that caters to all tastes and budgets.
+After enjoying Miami’s famous rooftops, set aside some time for shopping, from luxury boutiques to vintage markets, there is a unique shopping experience that caters to all tastes and budgets.

 The shiny highrises in Brickell Avenue in Miami on a sunny summer day with blue skies above